neurobioinfo/segpy/segpy.slurm/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/The-Neuro-Bioinformatics-Core/segpy/blob/main/LICENSE) file for details

 ## Acknowledgement
-The pipeline is done as a project by Neuro Bioinformatics Core, it is written by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Dan Spiegelman and Sali Farhan.
+The pipeline is done as a project by Neuro Bioinformatics Core, it is developed by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Dan Spiegelman and Sali Farhan.

 **[⬆ back to top](#contents)**